Marcus Semien Preview, Player Props: Rangers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 23rd-ranked team ERA across all MLB pitching staffs (4.63).
+- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.60).

-- The Diamondbacks rank 19th in baseball in home runs allowed (155 total, 1.2 per game).
+- The Diamondbacks rank 19th in baseball in home runs given up (156 total, 1.2 per game).

-- Cecconi (0-0) gets the starting nod for the Diamondbacks, his third this season.

-- The right-hander last appeared on Wednesday against the Colorado Rockies, when he went four innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.